Club Shoots and Competitions

 Dates for these shoots: as part of the weekly Sunday morning Youth sessions

-ANZ Outdoor League Series (individual)
+ANZ Outdoor League Series (individual) - ON HOLD

 The Archery NZ Outdoor League Series is a weekly competition on individual (not team) scores running from November to March.
 Archers shoot a "360" round (36 arrows at 30 m on an 80 cm target face) and submit scores online at ArcheryOSA.com.
 Any ANZ member may participate; honours are available in Open Compound, Open Recurve, Open Recurve Barebow, Open Longbow, and Open Crossbow divisions (no gender or age divisions) for the top total score and the top handicapped score.
 Individual handicaps are calculated based on the average of each archer's score in previous weeks.
 For more information, see the full rules.